Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Chesapeake Bay Retriever

-Image by Ilona Krijgsman from Pixabay
+Image Credit: Ilona Krijgsman, Pixabay

 The Chesapeake Bay Retriever is a breed that originates in the Americas, near the Chesapeake Bay, to be exact.
-They are a duck dog and are widely used because they have an almost entirely waterproof coat.
+They are a duck dog and widely used because they have an almost entirely waterproof coat.
 They are loyal and once trained, make a superb hunting dog, particularly for waterfowl.

 24. Chihuahua